rcznp/test_doc_2/SensorLoggingService.md

 ```

 ## 🔄 Data Collection Flow
-if unable to publish using MQTT,then collected sensor data are just cached into a queue,when reconnected to MQTT broker,then pop from top of queue to publish
+**If unable to publish using MQTT,then collected sensor data are just cached into a queue,when reconnected to MQTT broker,then pop from top of queue to publish**

 ### 1. Sensor Data Collection
 ```mermaid